 - A signed copy of the student’s most recent Federal Income Tax Return, including all schedules and W-2 forms; OR, if applicable, a Student Non-Tax Filer's Statement, a link for which will be provided to you.

-If your biological or adoptive parents are divorced, separated, or were never married to each other, and your noncustodial parent provides Child Support payments to your custodial parent, then your custodial parent should complete a Child Support Verification Statement, a link for which will be provided to you.
+If your biological or adoptive parents live apart and are divorced, separated, or were never married to each other, and your noncustodial parent provides Child Support payments to your custodial parent, then your custodial parent should complete a Child Support Verification Statement, a link for which will be provided to you.
 The completed form should then be sent directly to the Office of Financial Aid

 Providing false information in order to obtain financial aid will result in the cancellation of any aid. *Generally, you are an eligible noncitizen if you fall into one of the categories noted here.
 If you are neither a citizen nor an eligible noncitizen, please visit the section of our website for first-year students who are Canadian Citizens or International (Non-Canadian) Citizens, as appropriate.